crystallabs/crysterm/README.md

 1. Porting everything of value remaining in blessed-clean (most notably, parsing of terminfo command responses from terminal isn't implemented, mouse support is missing, and a number of final widgets)
 1. (Because Blessed is no longer in active development) Reviewing the updates Blessed has received in forked repositories neo-blessed and blessed-ng, and using them in Crysterm where applicable
 1. Porting over widgets & ideas from blessed-contrib
 1. Developing more line-oriented features.
 Currently Crysterm is suited for full-screen app development.
-It would be great if line-based features were added, and if then various small line-based utilities that exist as shards/apps for Crystal would be ported to become Crysterm's line- or window-based widgets
+It would be great if line-based features were added, and if then various small line-based utilities that exist as shards/apps for Crystal would be ported to become Crysterm's line- or screen-based widgets
 1. Adding features and principles from Qt

 Those are generalal guidelines.
 For smaller, more specific development/contribution tasks, grep sources for "TODO", "NOTE", and "XXX",  see file `TODO`, and see general Crystal wishlist in file `CRYSTAL-WISHLIST`.